-The practice's uptake for the cervical screening programme was 81%, which was comparable to national average of 82%.
+The practice's uptake for the cervical screening programme was 83%, which was comparable to the national average of 82%.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
-There were systems to help ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
+There were failsafe systems to help ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

 Childhood immunisation rates for the vaccinations given were comparable to clinical commissioning group (CCG) averages.
-For example, childhood immunisation rates for the vaccinations given to five year olds was 90% compared to CCG averages which ranged from 84% to 95%.
+For example, childhood immunisation rates for the vaccinations given to five year olds ranged from 77% to 93%, CCG averages ranged from 84% to 95%.